SiliconLabs/gecko-os-webapp/README.md

 git checkout AMW007
 ```

+Detailed instructions for installing, building, and configuring the webapp can be found in the README of the the specific platforms: [AMW007](https://github.com/SiliconLabs/gecko-os-webapp/blob/AMW007/README.md), [WGM160P](https://github.com/SiliconLabs/gecko-os-webapp/blob/WGM160P/README.md).
 For more information, see [https://docs.silabs.com/](https://docs.silabs.com/).

 ## Licence